RESEARCH AND INNOVATION

 Climate policy must reduce clean energy costs for Americans and U.S. business and increase all possible technological options available to avoid, reduce, capture and sequester greenhouse gases.
 As a result, locally appropriate solutions can be implemented quickly not just in the U.S., but globally.

 Emissions reductions are needed now, therefore CRES Forum is focused on policy that builds off historically successful approaches and includes an all of the above approach to clean energy — the principal reason the U.S. has been able to reduce carbon emissions more than any other country.
-We call these approaches the 6 Commonsense Climate Pillars.

 Taxes and tax incentives need to be fair to all clean energy technologies.
 Additionally, when it comes to capital investment, businesses are more likely to invest when there is certainty in the tax code over long enough planning horizons for them to make these critical decisions.
 This is particularly important when providing incentives for clean energy generation, as well as new nascent technology including energy storage or offshore wind, for example.
 When it comes to policy design and implementation, we need to ensure parity for “all of the above” clean energy solutions along with innovative technology.